Tag Archives: Jack Zipes

 The renowned fairy tale critic Jack Zipes has a new book out on the diverse manifestations of the Sorcerer’s Apprentice motif in folklore and literature, from Lucian and Ovid, through the Grimms, to Harry Potter.
 There’s a thought-provoking interview with … Continue reading

 ‘Beauty and the Beast’ belongs to the Animal Groom cycle of fairy tales alongside ‘The Frog King’ and ‘Cupid and Psyche’.
-I have always been intrigued by what kind of animal Beast is in this tale and my interest was … Continue reading
+I have always been intrigued by what kind of animal Beast is in this tale.
+In his twenty first-century … Continue reading

 Following on from Kaja’s post on the Fairy Tale Fashion exhibition in New York, here’s a short piece on the fashion for fairy tale and fairy tale in fashion, suggesting the utopian components of fairy tale (as explored by the … Continue reading